eajitesh/Reporting-Solution-on-AWS/README.md

 Details can be found on this page: [AWS Services for Reporting ETL Jobs](https://github.com/eajitesh/Reporting-Solution-on-AWS/blob/master/aws_services_schedule_etljobs.md)

-## AWS Services for Reporting Application
+## Reporting Application using Springboot, AWS Services

 Following could be different solution approaches for using different AWS services for reporting application: